 When you're searching the ATLA database, you may find lots of materials that are not full text in the database.
 To find the full text, click the FindIt! button (the bright yellow one).

 1. It's full text in another database, in which case the FindIt! button will take you to a screen where you can access the full text.

-3. You will see an option that says "Borrow from Other Libraries," which means we don't have immediate access.
-Click the borrow option, where you will be asked to log in with your 14 digit library barcode (starts with 20110....) and your last name.
+3. In the library catalog, you will see an option to request from another library, which means we don't have immediate access.
+Click the request link, where you will be asked to log in with your Gustavus account username and password.
 You should then be taken to an interlibrary loan (ILL) form containing the item's information.
 Double check the info and submit the form.
 The article will be emailed to you.

 4. You click the FindIt! button and nothing works, or a link is broken, or ILL isn't working, or you're not sure if we have the journal in print or not.
 It's okay!
 Tracking down the hard copies of materials can be challenging, due to the number of systems that may or may not talk to each other.
 You should always track down a librarian (stop at the Information Desk, email Julie, etc.), and we can help you find your materials.

 You can also click the Tracking Down Materials tab (top) for more information.

 For this assignment, you are to search the ATLA Religion Database and the Library Catalog.
 Both can be found on the library's homepage.
 The page automatically defaults to searching our library's materials.
 Or click the Article tab to find ATLA (databases are listed in alphabetical order).
 You can also search WorldCat to find books at other libraries.